 - Foreign citizens travelling under The Antarctic Treaty

 - Members of a visiting force and associated crew members

 Passport and eTA requirements for New Zealand

-To enter New Zealand it is necessary to have a passport which is valid for at least three months beyond the intended date of departure.
-Applicants will need to have a valid passport from one of the 60 eligible countries to apply for eTA New Zealand.
+Regardless of a citizen’s nationality, it is necessary to have a passport valid for at least 3 months beyond the intended date of departure from New Zealand.

 Please note, NZeTA tourism is only available to passport holders from the 60 eligible countries as well as cruise ship passengers of all nationalities and permanent residents of Australia.

 Visitors that fulfil the NZeTA requirements detailed above can apply for an eTA New Zealand by filling out the form with their personal data, passport details and travel information.